Foreign Exchange – A World of Opportunity –

 Trading Forex Pairs is particularly valuable for the beginning wealth builder, those starting with limited capital, trading for a living, and for managing portfolios in all market conditions.

 Knowing the Forex market and how it works is an important component of any wealth building plan.
 If you only use it to analyze the overall market and positions in your portfolio, incorporate Forex as an alternative vehicle in the different Styles of trading you use, or trade it directly for income and long-term growth.
 The benefits of having the Forex market in your Wealth Building Plan gives you a leg up in managing your financial future.
 Let’s take a look at some of the ways Forex can help, with some helpful suggestions on pitfalls to avoid:

-- Foreign Currency Pairs (along with Stocks, ETFs, Options, and Futures) offer another vehicle to balance your Wealth Building Plan and increase the productivity of your portfolio.
-An advantage here is having limited markets to analyze and trade — you could very easily trade just the Major Currency Pairs.
+- Foreign Currency Pairs have an advantage here in that they have limited markets to analyze and trade — you could very easily trade just the Major Currency Pairs.
 “Knowing your market” becomes a lot easier when macroeconomic factors are the only necessary input for your analysis.
 Contrast this with what you have to know when trading the Stock and ETF markets, where internal and market specific issues can complicate any fundamental or technical analysis.